DataDog/supply-chain-firewall/README.md

 ![Test](https://github.com/DataDog/supply-chain-firewall/actions/workflows/test.yaml/badge.svg)
 ![Code quality](https://github.com/DataDog/supply-chain-firewall/actions/workflows/code_quality.yaml/badge.svg)

-This supply-chain firewall is a command-line tool for preventing the installation of vulnerable or malicious PyPI and npm packages.
+The supply-chain firewall is a command-line tool for preventing the installation of vulnerable or malicious PyPI and npm packages.
 It is intended primarily for use by engineers to protect their development workstations from compromise in a supply-chain attack.

 ![scfw demo usage](images/demo.png)